Jakhongir001/JavaScript_games/README.md

 # JavaScript_games

-In his repo I will create Games using Javascript.
+In this repo I will create Games using Javascript.